-- Provision for allowance for expected credit losses and inventories
+- Provision for allowance for expected credit losses

 The extent of provision for expected credit losses and inventories involves estimation process.
 Provision for expected credit losses is based on a forward looking ECL approach as explained in Note (2- d).
 Bad debts are written off when identified.
-The carrying cost of inventories is written down to their net realizable value when the inventories are damaged or become wholly or partly obsolete or their selling prices have declined.
 The benchmarks for determining the amount of provision or write-down include ageing analysis, technical assessment and subsequent events.
-The provisions and write-down of accounts receivable and inventories are subject to management approval.
+The provisions and write-down of accounts receivable is subject to management approval.